open-voice-interoperability/docs-archived/technical_masterplan.md

-3. ’57 Chevy  “Desirable” Component Basket:  enhanced functionality, safety, UX design”  Named after the '57 Chevy, a popular and fun car that was easy and cheap to work on.
+### 3. ’57 Chevy  “Desirable” Component Basket: enhanced functionality, safety, UX design

+Named after the '57 Chevy, a popular and fun car that was easy and cheap to work on.
 This phase provides enhanced functionality and safety.
 Example components include Human speaker ID and Natural Language Result Generation of text for results and warning messages.

 - Human speaker identification
 Purpose: Identify human speaker by using voice prints